KimbleKe/AlgorithmsAndCodingChallenges/CodingChallengeSolutions/AbsoluteDistinctValue/readme.md

 1. Problem Description
+  compute number of distinct absolute values of sorted array elements.

 You are given an array A of N integers.
 Your task is to compute the number of distinct absolute values in the array.
 For example:
 A = [-5, -3, -1, 0, 3, 6] → Absolute values are [5, 3, 1, 0, 3, 6] → Distinct ones: [0, 1, 3, 5, 6] → Return 5.